Blog

 CEO

-CEO and President of the board at Morphean SA, Member of the board at Softcom and iCortex.
+CEO and founder at Morphean SA, Member of the board at Softcom and iCortex.
 Passionate serial entrepreneur and technology lover.